Back

 While the ARC competition is ongoing, and we'll share more explicit details in future posts, we want to highlight a key feature of our approach: the ability to expand the set of primitives on the fly.
 Our automated solver encourages the LLM to define new primitives when it can't solve a task with the existing set.
 Through an iterative process of running our solver and fine-tuning on correct solutions, we were able to generate valid solutions to >85% of ARC training tasks completely autonomously, using a seed set of only 3 hand-written example solutions.

 In Part 2 of this series, we’ll dive deeper into the automated solver that we’ve built and explore how the various components work together to tackle unseen tasks.
-We’ll discuss how we’ve implemented RLMF (Reinforcement Learning from Machine Feedback) in our system, (including hacking vLLM and implementing DPO (Direct Preference Optimization) for vision models), learning from incorrect predictions, and our investigations into inference-time performance improvements, navigating the exploration/exploitation tradeoff using Q-learning.
+After that, we’ll discuss how we’ve implemented RLMF (Reinforcement Learning from Machine Feedback) in our system, (including hacking vLLM and implementing DPO (Direct Preference Optimization) for vision models), learning from incorrect predictions, and our investigations into inference-time performance improvements, navigating the exploration/exploitation tradeoff using Q-learning.

 By pushing ourselves to tackle this fun yet deceptively difficult challenge, we’re not just competing in a benchmark—we’re advancing the core technologies that power our mission to democratise software development through AI.